Join 5,000 dedicated global activists and play your part to help eliminate viral hepatitis by 2030

 Hepatitis C is a viral liver disease caused by the hepatitis C virus.
 It is a major cause of liver cancer.

 Hepatitis C infection can be acute or chronic and severity can range from short-term, mild illness to a serious, lifelong and potentially fatal illness.
-There an estimated 71 million people living with chronic hepatitis C worldwide, a significant number of whom will develop cirrhosis or liver cancer.
+There are an estimated 71 million people living with chronic hepatitis C worldwide, a significant number of whom will develop cirrhosis or liver cancer.

 How is hepatitis C transmitted?

 Hepatitis C is a blood-borne virus spread through blood-to-blood contact.
-It is most commonly transmitted through unsafe injecting practices, sharing drug paraphernalia, inadequate sterilisation of medical equipment, and the use of contaminated blood products.
+It is most commonly transmitted through unsafe injecting practices, sharing drug paraphernalia, inadequate sterilisation of medical or tattooing equipment, and the use of contaminated blood products.
 In rare cases it can be transmitted through certain sexual practices and during childbirth.

 Preventing hepatitis C